microsoft/playwright/docs/api.md

 Shortcut for [page.mainFrame().fill()](#framefillselector-value-options)

 #### page.focus(selector[, options])
 - `selector` <[string]> A selector of an element to focus.
 If there are multiple elements satisfying the selector, the first will be focused.
+See [working with selectors](#working-with-selectors) for more details.
 - `options` <[Object]>
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully focused.
 The promise will be rejected if there is no element matching `selector`.